 In January 2007, Dr. Cook became the Founding Director of the UCLA Unipolar Depression Research and Clinic Program.
-In 2008 he was named the inaugural holder of the Joanne and George Miller and Family Endowed Chair in Depression Research, a term chair at the UCLA Brain Research Institute.
+In 2008 he was named the inaugural Joanne and George Miller and Family Professor in Depression Research, a term endowed chair at the UCLA Brain Research Institute.

 Dr. Cook was one of the inventors of a new neuromodulation treatment, Trigeminal Nerve Stimulation (TNS), and in January 2008, became the first physician ever to administer TNS as a treatment for a psychiatric disorder (depression, and later PTSD).
 TNS is now also being studied for use in ADHD and other disorders.